EpicCash/epic/README.md

 To run the Epic Cash blockchain on Linux distributions, see the tutorial of [How to run the Epic Cash blockchain on Linux](doc/running.org).

+To run the Epic Cash blockchain on windows, see the tutorial of [How to run the Epic Cash blockchain on Windows](doc/windows.org).

 ## Credits

 Tom Elvis Jedusor for the first formulation of MimbleWimble.